benlavender/homelab-docs/guides/CheatSheet.md

 az vm image list --publisher <Publisher>
 # List all images from Debian in a specific region:
 az vm image list --publisher Debian --location <region>
-# List all images provided from a specific offer, such as CentOS or RHEL:
-az vm image list --offer <offer>
-# List all images provided from a specific offer, such as CentOS or RHEL from a specific region
-az vm image list --offer <offer> --location <region>
 ```